kernelmachine/kernelmachine.github.io.archive/_posts/2016-12-28-Introducing-Utah.md

 ## A dataframe for Rust

 Languages like [Python](http://pandas.pydata.org/), [R](http://www.r-tutor.com/r-introduction/data-frame), and [Julia](https://github.com/JuliaStats/DataFrames.jl) have popularized the  _dataframe_, which is an abstraction over a collection of _named_ arrays.
-The dataframe allows users to access, transform, and compute over two-dimensional data that may or may not have mixed types.
+The dataframe allows users to access, transform, and compute over two-dimensional data that may have mixed types.

 [**Utah**](https://github.com/pegasos1/utah) is a dataframe crate backed by [ndarray](https://github.com/bluss/rust-ndarray) for type-conscious tabular data manipulation with an expressive, functional interface.